BirteStrunk/BirteStrunk.github.io/02_research.markdown

 <br />

 <details>
-    <summary>Women (and men) in ‘lousy jobs’ – Wage structures, institutions and gender inequality in the US, 1979-2019 (with David Howell)</summary>
+    <summary>Women (and men) in ‘lousy jobs’ – A comparative case study on gender inequality, wage structures and institutions in the US and Germany (with David Howell)</summary>
     <br />
     This is a research project supervised by David Howell, my doctoral advisor.
 This is the current abstract: Mainstream economic research on the gender wage gap has focused mainly on employment sorting – the allocation of women into different segments of the labor market – and wage discrimination.
 While these factors are both important sources of the gender wage gaps, they do not consider the kind of job structure people are sorting into.
 Rather than investigating wage gaps, this paper looks at pay quality incidence indicators that measure the share of workers in ‘lousy jobs’ – those that pay very low wages or in which workers are employed involuntarily part-time.
 We present a comparative case study of wage structures, institutions and gender inequality in the US and Germany between 1995 and 2019, and focus especially on young (18-34) workers with less than a college degree.
 Not surprisingly, the lousy job share is higher for women than for men in both countries, yet size of the gap and overall trends vary substantially, with the US consistently performing worse than Germany on the incidence measures.
 We propose a way to make sense of these cross-country patterns by drawing from institutional perspectives, most notably the varieties of capitalism and the growth models frameworks.